Raymond Leppard: Life and career

 In November 1969, he made his American debut conducting the Westminster Choir and the New York Philharmonic, at which occasion he also appeared as soloist in Joseph Haydn's Harpsichord Concerto in D major.
 In 1973 he became principal conductor of the BBC Northern Symphony Orchestra in Manchester (now the BBC Philharmonic), a position he retained until 1980.

 Leppard conducted Britten's Billy Budd at the Metropolitan Opera and the San Francisco Opera, as well as Gluck's Alceste and Handel's Alcina at the New York City Opera.
 He also conducted at the Royal Opera House in London, in Paris, at the Hamburg State Opera, the Santa Fe Opera, in Stockholm and Geneva.

 In September 1986 Raymond Leppard conducted the BBC Symphony Orchestra, Singers and Chorus at the Last Night of the Proms in the Royal Albert Hall, London.

 At Glyndebourne, he conducted the world premiere of Nicholas Maw's The Rising of the Moon.
 From 1987 to 2001, Leppard was the music director of the Indianapolis Symphony Orchestra, where he collaborated with concertmaster Hidetaro Suzuki.
 From 2004 to 2006, he served as music advisor to the Louisville Orchestra.

 In 1973, the Republic of Italy conferred upon him the title of Commendatore della Republica Italiana for services to Italian music.
 He received an Honorary Degree of a Doctor of Letters by the University of Bath in 1973.
 He was appointed a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in 1983.
 Leppard became an American citizen in 2003.
 He died in Indianapolis on 22 October 2019.
 He bequeathed his extensive archive of opera realisations to the Royal Conservatoire of Scotland.

+Leppard received a total of 7 Grammy Award nominations during his career: